 3. Expect the unexpected.
-Anticipate a fluctuation in the market and be prepared for a surplus of workers, while also for a lack of workers.
+Anticipate a fluctuation in the market and be prepared for a surplus of workers while also for lack of workers.
 Can your company withstand the climate of a wavering field?

 4. Keep your workers happy.
 It’s always important to be stern in running a company.
-But, you don’t want your workers to feel negatively towards you because the projects take a hit as consequence.
-Learn to balance a mix between being firm and creating healthy relationships with each worker.
+But, you don’t want your workers to feel negatively towards you because the projects take a hit as a consequence.
+Be firm, but fair while also creating healthy relationships with each worker.